Pong420/rc-field-form-wrapper/README.md

 Wrapper of [react-component/field-form](https://github.com/react-component/field-form), inspired by [Antd 4.0 Form Component](https://next.ant.design/components/form/?locale=en-US#header)

-:warning: Before using this, you should have basic understanding of above libarary
+:warning: Before using this, you should have a basic understanding of the above library

 ## Features